-At Kingsley, our small class sizes and personal approach to teaching the Ontario Curriculum help students reach their unique potential.
-We ensure that each child is seen, heard, and respected every day.
-French, music and physical education are taught by specialists in an enriched program which promotes inclusion, conflict resolution, mindfulness, and character development.
+At Kingsley, our small class sizes and attention to the individual helps each student reach their unique potential.
+Ensuring that each child is seen, heard, and respected every day has been our mission for 40+ years.
+French, music and physical education are taught by specialists in an enriched program that promotes inclusion, conflict resolution, mindfulness, and character development.
 Students love our many clubs, trips, and recesses in the fresh air.
 Optional after-care and half-day PK/JK.
 BELONG - DISCOVER - THRIVE!

 Learning at Kingsley Primary School during COVID-19

 What learning looks like now: April 2022: Everything is running normally at Kingsley including music (band, recorder, choir), French, and physical education classes, all with specialty teachers.
 Come see our safe, clean, spacious, and relaxed classrooms with air purifiers and slightly open windows.
 Our students are enjoying their activities with all the students at school and get plenty of daily fresh air play.
 Daily screening is still mandatory and students and teachers stay home at any sign of illness and get tested--we also offer rapid testing.
 We have a brand new outdoor playground and we are planning many fun activities, including activities with parents and a spring grad concert.
 Kingsley Skate Fridays was an excellent way to enjoy the winter.